Voice search can be tricky. But we are here to help!

 Add Natural Language to Your Long-Tail Keywords

-While short-tail keywords will still be relevant for those researching a product, the focus of mobile and voice search is turning more towards conversational, long-tail keywords.
-For example, when searching on a computer, you may type “European vacation deals”, but if you voice search, you will probably ask something like “What’s the best vacation spot in Europe?”.
-The first step for adjusting your SEO is to research what phrases are bringing people to your page through search engine results.
-You want to keep the broad keywords and topics within your SEO, but it will also serve you well to add in some natural-language and long-tail keywords within your SEO as well as within your SEM campaigns.
+The focus of mobile and voice search is turning more towards conversational, long-tail keywords.
+For example, when searching on a computer, you may type “European vacation deals”.
+However, if you voice search, you will probably ask something like “What’s the best vacation spot in Europe?”.
+The first step for adjusting your SEO is to research what phrases are bringing people to your page.
+You want to keep the broad keywords and topics within your SEO.
+However, you should also add in some natural-language and long-tail keywords to your SEO and SEM.
 For SEM specifically, bid on keywords based on what action you want people to take.
-So for awareness, you may want to bid on phrases like “What is Europe’s best vacation spot” but further down the funnel you may want to bid on something like “Cheap European vacation deals”.
+So for awareness, you may want to bid on phrases like “What is Europe’s best vacation spot”.
+Down the funnel you may want to bid on something like “Cheap European vacation deals”.

 Website Content is Becoming Just as Important as SEO

-Search engines are becoming smarter in how they turn up results because they are looking for the context of the content in addition to SEO.
-You can increase your search engine rankings by making sure the content on your website is aligned with your SEO.
+Search engines are becoming smarter in how they turn up results.
+This is because they are looking for the context of the content in addition to SEO.
+Increase your search engine rankings by aligning your content with your SEO.
 You can also include your natural language keyword phrases throughout your website content and on landing pages to improve your rankings.

 Answer People’s Questions